Koszul self duality of manifolds: Koszul-Verdier duality of operads and right modules

 \begin{proof} The backwards direction is obvious given Koszul-Verdier duality.
 The forward direction is not difficult, but somewhat surprising.
-First, note that there is a zigzag map, from $\operatorname{Th}(\xi_O)$ to $ S_{-n}$ which comes from the self duality of $O$ and the map $O\rightarrow \mathrm{com}$.
-At this point, note that if this was a direct map instead of a zigzag, we could use the identification of maps out of Thom complexes to directly construct a map of operads in parametrized spectra $\xi_O \rightarrow W_{[0,\infty]}(O) \bar\wedge S_{-n}$ which is an equivalence.
-This is the same argument found in \cite[Corollary 3.4]{wall_1967} to prove a trivialization of the Spivak normal bundle of $X$ is equivalent to the self duality of $X$.
+First, note that there is a zigzag map of operads, from $\operatorname{Th}(\xi_O)$ to $ S_{-n}$ which comes from the Koszul self duality of $O$ and the map $O\rightarrow \mathrm{com}$, and this latter map, of course, induces isomorphism on $H_0$ when restricted to the individual path components of each $O(I)$.
+We conclude that there is a zigzag map $\mathrm{Th}(\xi_O) \rightarrow S_{-n}$ which, when restricted to the wedge summands corresponding to different path components of the base of $\xi_O$, induces isomorphisms on bottom homology.
+At this point, note that if this was a direct map instead of a zigzag, we could use the identification of maps out of Thom complexes to directly construct a map of operads $\xi_O \rightarrow W_{[0,\infty]}(O) \bar\wedge S_{-n}$.
+We could then argue that this is a fiberwise equivalence as follows:

+By construction, this map is a fiberwise equivalence, if and only if the composite $\xi_O \rightarrow W_{[0,\infty]}(O) \bar\wedge S_{-n} \rightarrow S_{-n}$ is a fiberwise equivalence.
+It suffices to show this for each path component of $W_{[0,\infty]}(O)(I)$.
+Since the fibers of $\xi_O$ are spherical for a Koszul self dual operad by Proposition \ref{prp:spherical}, it then suffices to show these are fiberwise homology equivalences.
+This, in turn, would be implied by the map $\xi_O(I) \rightarrow S_{-n}(I)$ yielding an isomorphism on the bottom homology of the Thom complexes when restricted to the wedge summands corresponding to the various path components.
+This is because by \cite[Lemma 3.1]{wall_1967} the bottom homology of these wedge summands is generated by the inclusion of a fiber.
+However, we already saw that after restricting to wedge summands, this map induces an isomorphism on bottom homology, and so we would be done.